Huguenots: Edict of Nantes

-The pattern of warfare, followed by brief periods of peace, continued for nearly another quarter-century.
+The pattern of warfare, followed by brief periods of peace, continued for 25 years.
 The warfare was definitively quelled in 1598, when Henry of Navarre, having succeeded to the French throne as Henry IV, and having recanted Protestantism in favour of Roman Catholicism in order to obtain the French crown, issued the Edict of Nantes.
 The Edict reaffirmed Roman Catholicism as the state religion of France, but granted the Protestants equality with Catholics under the throne and a degree of religious and political freedom within their domains.
 The Edict simultaneously protected Catholic interests by discouraging the founding of new Protestant churches in Catholic-controlled regions.

 With the proclamation of the Edict of Nantes, and the subsequent protection of Huguenot rights, pressures to leave France abated.
 However, enforcement of the Edict grew increasingly irregular over time, making life so intolerable that many fled the country.
 The Huguenot population of France dropped to 856,000 by the mid-1660s, of which a plurality lived in rural areas.
 The greatest concentrations of Huguenots at this time resided in the regions of Guienne, Saintonge-Aunis-Angoumois and Poitou.

-Montpellier was among the most important of the 66 villes de sûreté ('cities of protection' or 'protected cities') that the Edict of 1598 granted to the Huguenots.
+Montpellier was among the most important of the 66 villes de sûreté ("cities of protection" or "protected cities") that the Edict of 1598 granted to the Huguenots.
 The city's political institutions and the university were all handed over to the Huguenots.
 Tension with Paris led to a siege by the royal army in 1622.
 Peace terms called for the dismantling of the city's fortifications.
 A royal citadel was built and the university and consulate were taken over by the Catholic party.
 Even before the Edict of Alès (1629), Protestant rule was dead and the ville de sûreté was no more.